 MHRA rules

-cover device safety and registration.
+govern device safety and registration.

 Insurers expect Level 5

-plus Core of Knowledge before granting cover.
+plus Core of Knowledge before they grant cover.

 18+ policy